DataDog/documentation/content/logs/_index.md

 ## Graph and Analytics

-Now that your logs are parsed and that you have facets and measure over the wanted attributes graph log queries and see maximum, averages, percentiles, unique counts and more.
+Now that your logs are parsed and that you have facets and Measure over the wanted attributes graph log queries and see maximum, averages, percentiles, unique counts and more.

 1. Choose a [Measure][21] or [Facet][18] to graph.
 [A Measure][21] lets you choose the aggregation function whereas a [Facet][18] displays the unique count.
 2. Select the aggregation function for the [Measure][21] you want to graph:
 3. Use Tag or [Facet][18] to split your graph.
-4. Choose to display either the X top or bottom values according to the selected [measure][21].
+4. Choose to display either the X top or bottom values according to the selected [Measure][21].

 {{< img src="logs/log_graph.png" alt="Log graph" responsive="true" popup="true" style="width:70%;">}}